Minds On

 Reflection

-What conflict and challenges do you think could arise with two different communities living on the same land?
+What conflicts and challenges do you think could arise with two different communities living on the same land?
 Respond in a method of your choice.

 Press Hint to explore a hint about the conflicts and challenges.

 In New France, the majority of the colonizers lived in rural areas governed by a seigneurial system.
 This was a way to divide land into plots that ran along waterways, such as the St. Lawrence River.
-Each plot of land was owned by a seigneur, who would offer sections to families known as habitants (more colonizers).
+Each plot of land was owned by a seigneur, who would offer sections to French families known as habitants.

 Press Note to explore the ways of living.